-The government continues to work closely with the food industry to ensure people across the UK have the food and groceries they need.
+The government is working closely with the food and drink industry to ensure the public can continue to access the food they need.

 Actions the retail industry is taking:

-- Aldi, ASDA, Morrisons, Waitrose, and Lidl are easing limits on some goods in store, but customers are still encouraged to only buy what they need to ensure all customers continue to have access to all the products they need.
+- Tesco, Sainsbury’s, Aldi, ASDA, Morrisons, Waitrose, and Lidl have relaxed item restrictions on most products in store, but shoppers are still encouraged to only buy what they need to ensure all customers continue to have access to all the products they need.
+Iceland, M&S, and Co-op have also temporary item restrictions on some products.

 - Contactless card payment spending limit has increased from £30 to £45 to help minimise contact between staff and customers.

-- Marks & Spencer has launched new online Food Boxes to help customers get products they need and support those who aren’t able to easily visit stores.
+- Marks & Spencer, Morrisons and Aldi have launched food box services to help customers get the products they need and support those who aren’t able to easily visit stores.

 - Morrisons have made a letter available on their internal website for their employees which clarify their key worker status in case of interaction with authorities.